 In addition to funding the Regional Centers for FSMA Training, FSOP funding is available for three types of projects:

 Pilot Projects support the development and implementation of new and potentially high-risk, high-impact food safety education and outreach programs in local communities that address the needs of small, specialized audiences from among the various target groups, including those with cultural or language barriers.

 Pilot Projects support the development and implementation of highly-customized food safety education and outreach programs where no current community programs for food safety education exist.
 Pilot project proposals only need to have a minimum amount of food safety education experience and expertise; the Regional Centers will provide technical support for these projects as necessary.

 Community Outreach Projects support the growth and expansion of already-existing food safety education and outreach programs currently offered in local communities.
 These projects will enable existing programs to broaden their scope by reaching out to a larger number of participants, or to expand the programs to new and broader audiences.
 In addition, these projects will enable existing education and training curricula to be modified to ensure that they are consistent with new FSMA guidelines and that they meet the needs of expanded audiences.

 The following groups and organizations are eligible to apply for funding from this program:

 FSOP first received funding in fiscal year (FY) 2015.
-The first year of funding was a bit of an anomaly, as it was used to develop a National Coordination Center and four Regional Centers for FSMA Training.
+The first year of FSOP funding was a bit of an anomaly, as it was used to develop a National Coordination Center and four Regional Centers for FSMA Training.